The original Finishing Touch programme is our flagship course, now accredited with the CPD Standards Office.

 It’s highly useful for those wishing to get ahead of their peers and prepare themselves for a new stage in life, whilst gaining the advantages of learning in a supportive, group environment.

-Over five days participants will cover life skills that are often forgotten, giving the them the competitive edge, as well as increasing their confidence.
+Over four days participants will cover life skills that are often forgotten, giving them the competitive edge, as well as increasing their confidence.

 Chelsea & Mayfair, London